Truyen-bo/JAVA-FUNDAMENTAL/Breaking_the_Surface/README.md

 - The Compiler: Of course, but as I indicated previously, if I didn't prevent what amounts to perhap 99% od the protential problems, you would grind to a halt.
 And it looks like we're out of time, so we'll haveto revisit this in a later chat.

 - The JVM: Oh, you can count on it.
 Buddy

+# Conditional branching
+In Java, an if test is basically the same as the boolean test in a while loop, except instead od saying "while there's still chocolate", you'll say "if there's still chocolate..."

+Class IfTest {

+    public static void main (String[] args){

+        int x=3;
+        if (x==3){

+            System.out.println("x must be 3");
+        }

+        System.out.println("This runs no matter what");
+    }
+}

+--> Code out

+% java IfTest

+x must be 3

+This runs no matter what